-the yearly development stages of forest trees,

-biotic and abiotic (e.g. damaging) events and phenomena.
+- recurrent development stages of forest trees over the course of a year, - emergent biotic and abiotic (e.g. damaging) events and phenomena.

 2.1 Observation and recording at the plot level

 Further background information on ecological processes on the plot, as well as an early warning system on events affecting the condition of the trees, can be obtained by recording the most obvious phenological phenomena and effects of biotic and abiotic (damaging) events.